 - If I am on birth control pills, how soon after I stop taking them should I begin trying to get pregnant?

-- How long do I need to be off the pill before I can conceive?
+- How long do I need to be off the pill before I can conceive (get pregnant)?
 What about other forms of birth control?

 - How long does it take to get pregnant naturally?

 - Will I get pregnant on my first attempt?

 - How frequently do we need to have sex to conceive successfully?

 - At what age am I less likely to get pregnant naturally?

 - How can I improve my chances of getting pregnant if I have irregular cycles?

 - Does vaginal lubrication for intercourse affect my chances of getting pregnant?